Swift-Squirrel/Docs/v0/Views/ControlFlowStatements.md

 ## If let statement - \\if let *\<variable\>* = *\<expression?\>* {

 If let check if expression is nil or not.
-Commands in body will interprete only if expression is not nil which is same as in *swift*.
+Commands in body will interpret only if expression is not nil which is the same as in *swift*.

 Example for data: